The number of micro-enterprise, private business, Government and community development activities occurring on Aboriginal land is increasing.

 If a particular community has offered you a position, the Northern Land Council requires a letter from that community stating that you have the job and providing the name of the contact person you have dealt with in the community.

-The Caring for Country branch hosts and provides administrative support for land and sea ranger groups and supports joint management of national parks and management of Indigenous Protected Areas (IPAs).
+The Caring for Country branch provides essential administrative and operational support to land and sea ranger groups, facilitating the joint management of national parks and Indigenous Protected Areas (IPAs).

-We currently service 12 ranger groups and jointly manage seven parks and reserves, including Kakadu National Park.
+We currently support 14 Indigenous ranger groups and partner in the management of seven parks and reserves, including the iconic Kakadu National Park.

 Our Approach - Working Together